-We had an interesting question come in to the Square Foot Gardening Foundation recently and thought it would be helpful for everyone.
+We had a good question come in to the Square Foot Gardening Foundation recently and thought it would be helpful for everyone.

-“Does one ever need to change out the soil mix (Mel’s Mix) in the containers completely?
-How does one amend the soil each year?”
+“Do I ever need to change out the soil mix (Mel’s Mix) in the containers completely?
+How do I amend the soil each year?”

 Let’s investigate how Mel’s Mix works and why you don’t have to replace it constantly or amend it.